-Goonhavern Pre-School merged with Goonhavern Primary School in September 2015 to create Goonhavern Primary School Nursery.
-The setting is renowned for its warmth, care and expertise.
+Goonhavern Pre-School is renowned for its warmth, care and expertise.
 We are characterised by our happy, relaxed and nurturing ethos and have a reputation for being a lovely place for children to be.
-Our aim is to create an atmosphere in which all children feel secure and confident, and to provide a stimulating environment that enables them to thrive.
+Our aim is to create an atmosphere in which all children feel secure and confident and to provide a stimulating environment that enables them to thrive.

 We recognise that all children are unique and welcome children of all cultures and backgrounds, as well as those with various specific needs.
 We continually use our knowledge of individual children’s interests, needs and stages of development to provide balanced and varied experiences that enable them to develop at their own pace.
 We place great emphasis on the need for praise and encouragement, with the aim of developing children’s self-esteem and confidence.

 We encourage children to be considerate and kind towards each other, we want our children to feel secure and confident, and have a strong sense of self-worth.
-Fundamental to this is a close relationship between home and nursery.
-We believe working in partnership with parents/carers is essential as together, we can ensure children’s needs are met and that they really can achieve their true potential.
+Fundamental to this is a close relationship between home and pre-school.
+We believe working in partnership with parents/carers is essential as, together, we can ensure children’s needs are met and that they can achieve their true potential.

 We believe children learn through investigation, exploration and play